CSE232-MSU/CSE232/labs/lab08.md

 The player control functions should each have type `int(int,int)`.
 The two parameters indicate the number of coins remaining in the pile and the largest move allowed.
 The returned int should indicate the number of coins remaining after their move.

-Your function should play out the game and return either a 0 or a 1 to indicate the winning player.
+Your `PlayNim` function should play out the game and return either a 0 or a 1 to indicate the winning player.
 A player wins if they force their opponent to take the last coin OR if their opponent makes an illegal move (for example, taking too many coins).
+Player 0 should always go first.

+Note that you are allowed to produce any output you want, as long as your function returns the correct answer.
+All output will be printed with the result, so printing can be helpful for debugging.

 ### Trivia